November 19, 2019

 https://www.youtube.com/watch?v=41cuTS0fGHU&t=380s

--Hi, I'm Dawn Eden from Videowave, and today I'm here outside Gramercy Park in Manhattan with Lene Lovich, who is in town to promote her new album "March" on Pathfinder Records, and also she just performed last... the other night at the Palladium on the Rock Against Fur benefit, and...
+-Hi, I'm Dawn Eden for Videowave, and today I'm here outside Gramercy Park in Manhattan with Lene Lovich, who is in town to promote her new album "March" on Pathfinder Records, and also she just performed last... the other night at the Palladium on the Rock Against Fur benefit, and...
 How did you like playing in front of that packed house last night?

 LL: I think it's always exciting when you get lots of different people together.
 You know, people from all different walks of life, I mean in the musical way, who come together with the sole purpose of furthering animal rights.
 I had so much fun singing onstage with the Sugarcubes and Psychedelic Furs.
 We each had our own spot, and then at the end we had a big finale with the song that I wrote with Nina Hagen, called "Don't Kill the Animals".
 It's so much fun.